本文へジャンプ

 What you can expect to learn in this laboratory

 In our laboratory, students will learn how to formalize quantum systems as state machines; how to specify state machines in a formal specification language, such as Maude or CafeOBJ; and how to formally verify that state machines enjoy desired properties using model checking and/or theorem proving techniques.
-Through these research activities, students are expected to become independent researchers with a solid theoretical foundation, advanced practical skills, and a passion for advancing both conventional and quantum technologies in ways that benefit society.
+Through these research activities, students are expected to acquire a solid theoretical foundation, advanced practical skills, and a passion for advancing both conventional and quantum technologies in ways that benefit society.

 【Job category of graduates】 Researcher & Engineer